spectral-discord/knowledge-base/logseq/pages/Assets.md

 	- Description: An xkcd webcomic.
 	  Title: "How Standards Proliferate (See: A/C chargers, character encodings, instant messaging, etc)" Panel 1: "Situation: There are 14 competing standards."
-	  Panel 2: Cueball - "14?
+	  Panel 2: Cueball says, "14?
 Ridiculous!
 We need to develop one universal standard that covers everyone's use cases."
-Ponytail - "Yeah!"
+Ponytail responds, "Yeah!"
 	  Panel 3: "(Soon) Situation: There are 15 competing standards."